John P. Hammond

-John Paul Hammond (born November 13, 1942) is an American singer and musician.

-He is the son of record producer John H. Hammond, and is sometimes referred to as John Hammond Jr. in order to distinguish the two.
+John Paul Hammond (November 13, 1942 – February 28, 2026) was an American blues singer and guitarist whose career spanned six decades.
+He was the son of record producer John Henry Hammond Jr., a descendant of Cornelius Vanderbilt, and performed as John Hammond and John Hammond Jr.

 Early life and education

-Hammond is a son of record producer and talent scout John H. Hammond and his first wife, Jemison McBride, an actress.
-He is a descendant of Cornelius Vanderbilt, the patriarch of the prominent Vanderbilt family, through his paternal grandmother Emily Vanderbilt Sloane Hammond.
-He has a brother, Jason, and a stepsister, (Esme) Rosita Sarnoff, the daughter of his father's second wife, Esme O'Brien Sarnoff.
-Hammond's middle name, Paul, is in honor of a friend of his father, the actor Paul Robeson.
-The younger Hammond was raised by his mother and saw his father only a few times a year while growing up.
+John Hammond was the oldest son of record producer and talent scout John Henry Hammond and his first wife, actress Jemison McBride.
+He was a descendant of William Henry Vanderbilt, the eldest son of the more notable Cornelius Vanderbilt, the family's founder and the patriarch of the prominent Vanderbilt family, through his paternal grandmother Emily Vanderbilt Sloane Hammond.
+He was the fourth and last generation of John Hammonds descended from General John Henry Hammond, a Union army officer, John Henry Hammond, a lawyer, and John Henry Hammond, a record producer.
+He had a brother, Jason, and a stepsister, (Esme) Rosita Sarnoff, the daughter of his father's second wife, Esme O'Brien Sarnoff.
+His middle name, Paul, was in honor of his godfather and friend of his father, the singer, actor, and civil rights activist Paul Robeson.
+He only saw his father a few times a year while growing up in the West Village of Manhattan with his mother.

 He began playing guitar in high school, partially inspired by the album Jimmy Reed at Carnegie Hall.
-He attended Antioch College for one year but dropped out to pursue a music career.
-By the mid-1960s he was touring nationally and living in Greenwich Village.
-He befriended and recorded with many electric blues musicians in New York, including Jimi Hendrix, Eric Clapton, Levon Helm's New Hawks (later known as the Band), Mike Bloomfield, Dr. John, and Duane Allman.
+He attended Antioch College in Yellow Springs, Ohio, for a year but dropped out to pursue a career in music.
+By the mid-1960s he was on national tours and living in Greenwich Village.
+He befriended and recorded with many electric blues musicians while in New York, including Jimi Hendrix, Eric Clapton, Levon Helm's New Hawks (later known as The Band), Mike Bloomfield, Dr. John, and Duane Allman.